-White Chocolate Creme Brûlée is a gorgeous, simple and quick dessert that will wow you and your guests, make it the day before for an even easier dinner party!
+White Chocolate Crème brûlée is a gorgeous, simple, and elegant dessert that will wow you and your guests.
+Make this dessert recipe the day before for an even easier dinner party!
 Step-by-step photos teach you how to bake this delicious French custard.

 You can easily use more shallow ramekins, making more servings.